Artist Tips & Tricks , Color Theory , Toolkit Oil paint palettes will help you uncover your unique colors

 A large part of learning how to paint in oils is experimenting with mixing colors.
 As long as you keep a record of your mixes so you can reproduce the ones you like, you will be building your library of colors and your oil paint palettes.
 Someone asked me recently if it is possible to come up with new colors.
 I answered, “Yes!
 Every time you mix two or more paints, you have discovered a new color. “ Have fun on your color journey.

-ZenART Supplies has an Infinity series of three oil paint palettes: The Essential Palette, Impressionist Palette, and Portrait Palette.
+At ZenART Supplies we have an Infinity series of three oil paint palettes: The Essential Palette, Impressionist Palette, and Portrait Palette.
 Each set has eight colors including black and white.
 They have been specially chosen to fit with all the colors from that palette and with each other.
 The paints are smooth, creamy and hold the brush marks.
-Visit the ZenArt Supplies page or go directly to their Shopify account for a look at the other products they carry.